DSOlab/StrainWebTool/README.md

 In the second part, user specifies the region as a rectangle and x-axis/y-axis grid steps.
 Any station falling outside this region will be omitted.
 In the third part, the user selects the interpolation model parameters for ‘shen’ method.
 The options are:

-- Wt: Let W=Σ_i*G_i, the total reweighting coefficients of the data, and let Wt be the threshold of W. For a given Wt, the smoothing constant D is determined by Wd=Wt .
+- Wt: Let W=Σi*Gi, the total reweighting coefficients of the data, and let Wt be the threshold of W. For a given Wt, the smoothing constant D is determined by Wd=Wt .
 It should be noted that W is a function of the interpolation coordinate, therefore for the same Wt assigned, D varies spatially based on the in situ data strength; that is, the denser the local data array is, the smaller is D, and vice versa.
 Default is Wt=24.
 - D min: This is the lower limit for searching for an optimal d-param value.
 Unit is km.
 Default is dmin=1km.
 - D max: This is the upper limit for searching for an optimal d-param value.
 Unit is km.
 Default is dmax=500km.
 - D step: This is the step size for searching for an optimal d-param value.
 Unit is km.
 Default is dstep=2km.